ShreshthRajan/codex-verify/README.md

 ```

 **Any flagged issue blocks deploy**, as intended.
-This FPR is tunable but and not the focus of the SWE‑bench goal (which targets reducing *false positives on bad Codex outputs*).
+This FPR is tunable but not the focus of the SWE-bench goal (which targets reducing *false positives on bad Codex outputs*).
 The verifier exceeds that goal with 91.7% TPR and 98% real-world detection.

 ---

-## Relevant Papers
+## **Relevant Papers**

+1. *Validating LLM-Generated Programs with Metamorphic Prompt Testing* - Wang & Zhu (2024)
+2. *Are "Solved Issues" in SWE-bench Really Solved Correctly?
+An Empirical Study* - Xia et al. (2025)
+3. *SecRepoBench: Benchmarking LLMs for Secure Code Generation in Real-World Repositories* - Dilgren et al. (2025)
+4. *BaxBench: Can LLMs Generate Secure and Correct Backends?* - Vero et al. (2025)
+5. *Vulnerability Detection with Code Language Models: How Far Are We?* - Ding et al. (2024)
+6. *When LLMs meet cybersecurity: a systematic literature review* - (2025)
+7. *SWE-bench: Can Language Models Resolve Real-world Github Issues?* - Jimenez et al. (2024)
-1. *Utilizing Precise and Complete Code Context to Guide LLM in Automatic False Positive Mitigation*
+8. *Utilizing Precise and Complete Code Context to Guide LLM in Automatic False Positive Mitigation* - (2024)
-2. *Minimizing False Positives in Static Bug Detection via LLM-Enhanced Path Feasibility Analysis*
+9. *Minimizing False Positives in Static Bug Detection via LLM-Enhanced Path Feasibility Analysis* - (2024)
-3. *Validating LLM-Generated Programs with Metamorphic Prompt Testing*
-4. *Are "Solved Issues" in SWE-bench Really Solved Correctly?*
-5. *SecRepoBench: Benchmarking LLMs for Secure Code Generation in Real-World Repositories*
-6. *BaxBench: Evaluating Security of LLM-generated Code*
-7. *LLM4CodeBench*
+10. *LLM4CodeBench*
-8. *SWE‑bench: Can Foundation Models Solve Software Engineering Tasks?*
+11. *SWE‑bench: Can Foundation Models Solve Software Engineering Tasks?*

 ---